-11. Single Central Record
+7. Single Central Record

-The school will keep a single central record of pre-employment checks, referred to in the Keeping Children Safe in Education Regulations as "the register".
+The Trust will keep a single central record of pre-employment checks, referred to in the Keeping Children Safe in Education Regulations as "the register".
 The single central record will cover the following people:

-- all staff (including teacher trainees on salaried routes, agency and third-party supply staff who work at the school) - for independent schools, all members of the proprietor body - the members and Trustees of the academy Trust - confirmation that these checks have been carried out along with the date the check was undertaken/obtained must be logged on this record for all employees of the school.
+- all staff (including teacher trainees on salaried routes, agency and third-party supply staff who work at the school) - for independent schools, all members of the proprietor body - for School's Governors, the members and Trustees - confirmation that these checks have been carried out along with the date the check was undertaken/obtained must be logged on this record for all employees of the school.

-12. Induction
+8. Induction

-The school recognises that safer recruitment and selection is not just about the start of employment but must be part of a larger policy framework for all staff.
-The school will therefore provide ongoing training and support for all staff.

-All staff who are new to the school will receive induction training that will include the school's safeguarding policies and guidance on safe working practices including Child Protection, PREVENT, FGM awareness and online safety.

-Regular meetings will be held during the first 6 months of employment between the new employee(s) and the appropriate manager(s).
+- 8.1 The Trust recognises that safer recruitment and selection is not just about the start of employment but must be part of a larger policy framework for all staff.
+The Trust will therefore provide ongoing training and support for all staff. - 8.2 All staff who are new to the Trust will receive induction training that will include the Trust's safeguarding policies and guidance on safe working practices including Child Protection, PREVENT, FGM awareness and online safety. - 8.3 Regular meetings will be held during the first 6 months of employment between the new employee(s) and the appropriate manager(s).

-13. Contractors and Agency Workers
+9. Contractors and Agency Workers

-The school will obtain written notification from any agency, or third-party organisation they use that the organisation has carried out the checks (in respect of the enhanced DBS certificate, written notification that confirms the certificate has been obtained by either the employment business or another such business), on an individual who will be working at the school.
+The Trust will obtain written notification from any agency, or third-party organisation they use that the organisation has carried out the checks (in respect of the enhanced DBS certificate, written notification that confirms the certificate has been obtained by either the employment business or another such business), on an individual who will be working at the Trust.

 Where the position requires a barred list check, this will be obtained by the agency or third party prior to appointing the individual.
-The school will also check that the person presenting themselves for work is the same person on whom the checks have been made.
+The Trust will also check that the person presenting themselves for work is the same person on whom the checks have been made.

-14. Volunteers
+10. Volunteers